florentpoujol/Daneel/readme.md

 * Every getter fonctions are called GetSomething() instead of FindSomething().
 * Every object and function names are pascal-cased, except for functions added to Lua's standard libraries which are all lowercase.
 * Every time an argument has to be an asset (like with `modelRenderer:SetModel()`), you may pass the fully-qualified asset name instead.
-* Every time an argument has to be a gameObject instance (like with `gameObject:SetParent()`), you may pass the gameObject name instead.
+* Every time an argument has to be a gameObject instance (like with `gameObject:SetParent(parentNameOrInstance[, keepLocalTransform])`), you may pass the gameObject name instead.
 * Every time an argument has to be an asset or component **type**, you may pass the asset or component **object** instead (ie : `Asset.Get("Model name", ModelRenderer)` instead of `Asset.Get("Model name", "ModelRenderer")`).
 And when you do pass the type as a string, it is case insensitive.
 * Every optional boolean arguments default to false.